jmsrsd/RxProxy/README.md

 ## Issues with Subjects
 Subjects are really useful, but we have noticed two issues with them:

--  Publication and subscription do happen on the same thread.
-It does not matter if you are using `subscribeOn(Scheduler)`.
-The subscription will be executed on the same thread as `onNext(T)` was called.
-This can be mitigated with `observeOn(Scheduler)` but is changes the original pattern of the monad.
+* Publication and subscription do happen on the same thread.
+It does not matter if you are using `subscribeOn`.
+The subscription will be executed on the same thread as `onNext` was called.
+This can be mitigated with `observeOn` but is changes the original pattern of the monad.
-- WIP
+* One can get confused when using `onComplete` and `onError`.
+Those can leave subjects in a unusable state without making the user aware.
+In our aproach a stream cannot be finished or report an error on it's own.

 ## Credits
 The idea for the project has been lit after reading a great series of blogs [on RxJava by Dávid Karnok](http://akarnokd.blogspot.de/).